 Standardize & prototype STEM challenges & theme of month demonstrations, present science polls, & collect program surveys.

-Project for the cohort will be one themed cart demonstration that displays science content in a fun, engaging guest experience.
+Project for the cohort will be one activity themed to a summer festival event (MessFest, MakeFest, or AstroFest) that displays science content in a fun, engaging guest experience.

 Comfortable speaking in front of large groups and able to work with minimum supervision and guidance.